-If your budget includes personnel, you must provide cost allocation plan.
+If your budget includes personnel, you must provide cost allocation plan encompassing all personnel.

 Priority Alignment

 This section enables the applicant to identify the proposed project's alignment to the City's Strategic Plan.
 For more information about the City's Strategic Plan, visit www.miamibeachfl.gov